 It takes approximately four weeks to receive your scores from Educational Testing Service.
-Note that beginning with the 2012–13 testing year, you have one year to access your scores online via your Praxis™ account.
+Note: you have one year to access your scores online via your Praxis® account.
 Please refer to Scores by Web for further information.

 - How can I prepare for a test?

 You can download Study Companion publications.
 Each publication includes detailed test descriptions, sample questions with answers and explanations, and test-taking strategies.
-Some tests also have study guides available for purchase.
+Some tests also have study guides or interactive practice tests available for purchase.

 - I'm moving to South Dakota from another state.
 Do I need to take a test to be certified in South Dakota?

 Yes.
 You will need to take the Praxis II test for each content area for which you are applying.
 Teachers new to the profession also must take the Praxis II Principles of Learning and Teaching (PLT) test that most accurately matches their level of preparation.
 Existing teachers that have contracted PK–12 teaching experience on a valid certificate can either show verification of teaching experience or a copy of the Praxis II PLT score.